Rome

 If you are thinking about moving to Rome, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The cost of housing in Rome can vary greatly depending on the area and type of accommodation.
-Generally, the average cost of renting an apartment in Rome is around €1,000 to €1,500 per month, while the average cost of buying a property in Rome is around €3,000 to €4,000 per square meter," said one expat in Rome.
+Generally, the average cost of renting an apartment in Rome is around €1,000 to €1,500 per month, while the average cost of buying a property in Rome is around €3,000 to €4,000 per square meter," wrote one member in Rome.

 How do I meet people in Rome?